 Posted April 2020

-These pictures show Dr Kanchha Sherpa at work in the villages of the Helambu region of the Himalayas.
-He returned to his home village, Melamchigyang in February after completing his training in North Wales, to take over the running of the new clinic there.
+The picture below shows Dr Kanchha Sherpa at work in the villages of the Helambu region of the Himalayas.
+Dr Sherpa returned to his home village, Melamchigyang in February after completing his training in North Wales, to take over the running of the new clinic there.
 The Nepalese Children’s Trust provided funds for the purchase of medicines and basic medical supplies but there is an urgent need for more diagnostic equipment in the clinic.

 If you would like to donate towards medical resources to allow this work to continue please click on the link below and specify Helambu in the “your message” section.